Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 Nature has sustained life on Earth for nearly four billion years.

-It does not do this through optimization, efficiency targets, or compliance frameworks.
+It does not do this through optimisation, efficiency targets, or compliance frameworks.
+It does it through cycles, feedback, and continuous renewal.

 Design Like Nature™ applies this logic — not metaphorically, but structurally — to how organizations are designed, governed, and evolved.

-They’re caused by design choices made earlier—choices that made sense at the time but no longer fit today’s conditions.
+Most business problems are not caused by bad intent or poor execution.
+They are caused by design choices made earlier — choices that made sense at the time but no longer fit today’s conditions.

 Why Redesign Is Often the Only Real Option